 Even if they acknowledge that it’s a stretch, it is often accompanied by the assumption that “they’ll grow into” the job.

-If you’re an expert aspiring to (or are thrust into) a leadership role, how can you position yourself for success?
+If you’re an expert aspiring to (or are thrust into) a leadership role, the following strategies can help position yourself for success: